mehmetilker/aspnetcore-mvc-starter/README.md

 ### Standart template creates confusion on the using of;

-  *Membership/Identity library: Developed on Asp.net namespace and it looks inseperable from web project.
+  *Membership/Identity library: Developed on Asp.net namespace and it looks inseperable from web project.<br>
-  *Validation (both client and server)
+  *Validation (both client and server)<br>
   *Data Context<br>
   *Model and Entity concepts<br>
   *Tight coupled models (dependency on Identity Entities)<br>